Jayanth2323/JAKE/README.md

 ### Credits
 - 🤖 **JAKE** - Created with ❤️ by the development team
-- 🧠 **Powered by Google Gemini 3 Flash** - Cutting-edge AI technology
+- 🧠 **Powered by Google Gemini 2.5 Flash Lite** - Cutting-edge AI technology
 - 🎨 **Built with Streamlit** - Amazing Python web framework
 - 📝 **Documentation** - Comprehensive guides and examples